maxgoren/MCTk/README.md

 and an interface for BLT's color_t type, just to name a few.
 A full list of what is implemented is below.
 This is a work in progress, so not all of the bugs have been shaken out.
 More features will be added regularly.
+As of now mctk is a header based library. when a -STABLE version is reached a dynamic library versison will also be made available.

 How it works
 --------------